dynamomobile/Workbench-iOS/Readme.md

 The Context demo show a lean way to populate UI things like UILabel

 The Context concept is a way to attach data on UIView elements and the IB Context field.
 The Context works like a dictionay.
 Accessing entries are handled through the Context field in IB.
-Things to notice in the code, setting context data with `view.setFullContext([])`, call of `view.updateContext()` in `viewDidLoad()` that updates all context entries in the view hierarchy.
+Things to notice in the code, setting context data with `view.setFullContext([])`.
 Also have a look at the 'Context' field in IB.

 This part also make use of a simplified JSON parsing.
 See `data?.JSON()` (and `Data.JSON([])`)